canatakan/fairlanche/hardhat-project/README.md

-# EtherDistributor Hardhat Project
+# NativeDistributor Hardhat Project

 ## Overview

-This is a Hardhat project that contains the EtherDistributor contract.
+This is a Hardhat project that contains the NativeDistributor contract.
 The contract is used to distribute native assets of any blockchain to the permissioned users in a fair manner.

 ## Hardhat Configurations & `.env` File